-In December 2002, MWD completed a source water assessment of its Colorado River and State Water Project supplies.
+MWD completed source water assessments of its Colorado River and State Water Project supplies in 2020 and 2021, respectively.
 Colorado River water is considered to be most vulnerable to recreation, urban and storm water runoff, increasing urbanization in the watershed, and wastewater.
 The State Water Project is considered to be most vulnerable to urban and storm water runoff, wildlife, agriculture, recreation, and wastewater.
-A copy of the assessment can be obtained by contacting MWD at (213) 217-6850.
-The Water Replenishment District of Southern California (WRD) manages groundwater for nearly four millions residents in 43 cities of Southern Los Angeles County.
+A copy of the assessments can be obtained by contacting MWD at (213) 217-6850.
+The Water Replenishment District of Southern California (WRD) manages groundwater for nearly four millions residents in 43 cities of South Los Angeles County.

-City received six bids for the project in 2020 and has since selected RC Foster Corporation to construct the system.
-Initial construction activities at the CWPF began in late February 2021, and the project is scheduled to be completed in Summer 2022.
+with plans to install its new Granular Activated Carbon (GAC) filtration system at CWPF.
+In 2020, the City received six bids for the project and selected RC Foster Corporation to construct the system.
+Initial construction activities at the CWPF began in late February 2021, and the project is expected to be completed in summer 2023.